 dynamic memory.

-SmoΞ» provides three main string types:
+SmoΞ»'s standard library provides three main string types:

 cstr (a constant string enclosed in quotations during compilation, null-terminated),